rjackson6/pyamgmt-django/README.md

 ## Example Outputs

-### Network visulatization
+### Network Visualization

+Below is a rendering from 2024-01-09 of 1986 nodes and 2755 edges from records I've accumulated in my database:

 ![Rendering of connected records, 2024-01-09](app/static/film-games-music--2024-01-09--001.png)

-_Rendering of connections between People, Film, Music, and Video Games_
+_`vis-network` rendering of connections between People, Film, Music, and Video Games_

 - _Blue: Person_
 - _Red: Music Artist_
 - _Green: Film_
 - _Yellow: Video Game_

+## Development

+I currently use the WSL2 for development.
+I use Docker with the WSL2 backend for managing additional components (Postgres, Redis, etc.).
+Other environments or backends may need adjustments for networking, as my settings assume WSL2's default network interface to the host machine.

 ## Backstory

 This originally branched from a project that was being developed using Python's native TK library.
-While that was a fun experience in and of itself, I found `tkinter` to be a bit limiting.
+While that was a fun experience in and of itself, I found `tkinter` to be limiting.
 Sure, it's cross-platform and built into Python's standard library, but web-based technologies severely outpace what TK offers in terms of interface and scalability.

 Rather than using a local application using SQLAlchemy with a local SQLite database, I decided to change my mindset of architecture to better align with the tools that I build commercially.
 Instead of packaging a Python application that would be installed on one or more machines, and setting up the networking for multiple instances to access the same database, I started to favor the idea of using a "real" web server that locally networked machines could access via HTTP.
 When I set up the first debugging instance, and realized that I could access my application from my smartphone's browser, I knew there was no going back.

 With that in mind, I started to refactor my original project into a Django application.
+This is the direction that I'll maintain until I have a compelling reason to change the implementation.

 ## Disclaimers